 When I landed on Martha’s Vineyard, I found small towns and an eclectic mix of educated tradespeople, artists, Native Americans, and travelers.
 The sense of place was unlike any that I’d encountered.
 Instead of strip malls, franchises, and billboards, there were stonewalls, rolling hills, and incredible beaches.

 On the first day that I arrived I landed several jobs and it wasn’t long before I was working seven days a week.
 My main gig was carpentry.
 At first, I really enjoyed the work, but over time I found myself working on larger and larger homes.
+We’re not talking about acreage homes which people often hire builders for when they want to have their dream home made from scratch (Click Here to learn more.)
+These were trophy homes, mansions even!
 The larger the home, the more my sense of uneasiness increased.
 And the fact that they were often third or fourth homes seemed incongruous with their enormous size.
 They looked more like bus stations or hotels, not summer cottages.